Lone Star 100

 Relay teams cannot have pacers.

-DIRECTIONS TO PARK:
+DIRECTIONS TO PARK

-The Park HQ is located at:
+The Tom Mays Unit is located at:

 The closest airport to this race would be El Paso International Airport